User Parameters

 A file content parameter allows drag-and-drop files as a parameter.
 The file's content will be passed in as a parameter.
 This is suitable for text-documents (text, JSON, XML).
 When adding large files, one can use the inAutoUsePOST-automatic parameter so the parameter form is using POST instead of GET as form action.
 One can do dbr.redirect afterwards, so the report refresh will not do the POST again.

-One-line autocomplete
+One-line Autocomplete

 We'll create a report that returns film information.
 The selected film is fetched with an autocomplete film's field.
 First, we'll define the report showing the film info:

-Two-line autocomplete
+Two-line Autocomplete

 It is possible to display two lines of information in the autocomplete list.
 The first line contains the data that is put into the input field after the user selects the row, the second line is there for more information.
 The second line is generated by altering the autocomplete stored procedure by adding another column to the result set.